vishalsingh2972/React-JS/Namaste React/E7-Finding the Path/Code/README.md

   -> use link component of react-router-dom, no reloads, single page application in moving to different pages.

 -> useEffect takes a callback function and a dependency array, the callback function:
-	-> will be called when the elements of array changes.
+	- will be called when the elements of array changes.
-	-> if array is empty: will be called once after inital render.
+	- if array is empty: will be called once after inital render.
-	-> if no array is passed, will render after each render.
+	- if no array is passed, will render after each render.

--> Don't create any component inside another component(before return point), rendering will be affected.
+- Don't create any component inside another component(before return point), rendering will be affected.
 Child will be created many times on every render.
--> Don't create state variables inside ifelse or loop.
+- Don't create state variables inside ifelse or for loop.
 Always keep inside a component.

 **Creating Route**:
--> instal react-route-dom
+- instal react-route-dom
--> in app.js, import createBrowserRouter.
+- in app.js, import createBrowserRouter.
--> Create appRouter,which defines the different paths to app and pages where to go.
+- Create appRouter,which defines the different paths to app and pages where to go.
--> appRouter must be below the rendering of appLayout, the home page.
+- appRouter must be below the rendering of appLayout, the home page.
--> Now, we've to provide this appRouter to our app, import RouterProvider.
+- Now, we've to provide this appRouter to our app, import RouterProvider.

-**NESTED ROUTING**:
+**Nested Routing**:
--> We want to keep our header and footer to be present always, so other pages will be rendered between them.
+- We want to keep our header and footer to be present always, so other pages will be rendered between them.
 Hence we make them child of appComponent by defining them in route config.
--> Now we use something called, 'outlet' from react-router-dom, render it where we want other pages to be, it'll put them at it's place a/c to route.
+- Now we use something called, 'outlet' from react-router-dom, render it where we want other pages to be, it'll put them at it's place a/c to route.

 **Dynamic Segments**: Routing
--> Used for random routes when they can be variable.
+- Used for random routes when they can be variable.